Scaffolds and Generalized Integral Galois Module Structure: Comparison of definitions of scaffold

-(ii) If, furthermore, (\ref{A-p-triv}) holds and $A$ is commutative, then the $\lambda_t$ may be chosen so that the $A$-scaffold has tolerance $\infty$.
+(ii) If, furthermore, (\ref{A-p-triv}) holds and $A$ is commutative, then the $\lambda_t$ may be chosen so that the $A$-scaffold has precision $\infty$.

-(iii) Conversely, if the $\lambda_t$ and the $\Psi_i$ form an $A$-scaffold of some tolerance $\tol \geq 1$ in the sense of Definition \ref{tol-scaffold}, then (\ref{A-aug}) and (\ref{A-p-power}) hold, and (\ref{A-eub-shift}) holds for any $\rho \in L$ with $\eua(v_L(\rho))=p^n-1$. \end{theorem} \begin{proof} (i) Since (\ref{A-aug}) holds by hypothesis, we will have an $A$-scaffold of tolerance $1$ provided that the congruence in Definition \ref{tol-scaffold}(ii) holds with $\tol=1$ and some choice of the units $u_{i,t}$.
+(iii) Conversely, if the $\lambda_t$ and the $\Psi_i$ form an $A$-scaffold of some precision $\tol \geq 1$ in the sense of Definition \ref{tol-scaffold}, then (\ref{A-aug}) and (\ref{A-p-power}) hold, and (\ref{A-eub-shift}) holds for any $\rho \in L$ with $\eua(v_L(\rho))=p^n-1$. \end{theorem} \begin{proof} (i) Since (\ref{A-aug}) holds by hypothesis, we will have an $A$-scaffold of precision $1$ provided that the congruence in Definition \ref{tol-scaffold}(ii) holds with $\tol=1$ and some choice of the units $u_{i,t}$.
 This will be the case if, for each $t \in \bZ$ and each $i$, we have

 Fix $i$, and, for each $s \in \Spn$, define $\Psi_*^{(s)} \in \Upsilon^{(s)}$ by

 Thus $\Psi_*^{(s)}$ is obtained from $\Psi^{(s)}$ by bringing all the factors $\Psi_i$ to the left (so in particular $\Psi_*^{(s)} = \Psi^{(s)}$ if $i=n$).
 From (\ref{A-eub-shift}) we have $v_L(\Psi_*^{(s)} \cdot \rho)=v_L(\rho)+\eub(s)$.
 Thus $\{ v_L(\Psi_*^{(s)} \cdot \rho) : s \in \Spn\}$ is a complete set of residues mod $p^n$, and hence $\{ \Psi_*^{(s)} \cdot \rho : s \in \Spn\}$ is a $K$-basis for $L$.